woodrush/lambda-8cc/README.md

 Any lambda term with an arbitrary number of variables can be rewritten to BLC notation.
 For example, $\lambda x.x$ becomes `0010`.
 I've written details on the BLC notation in [one of my blog posts](https://woodrush.github.io/blog/lambdalisp.html#the-binary-lambda-calculus-notation).
-The output of `cat lambda-8cc.lam | bin/lam2bin` is available as [./bin/lambda-8cc.blc.zip](./bin/lambda-8cc.blc.zip).

 [asc2bin](https://github.com/woodrush/lambda-calculus-devkit/blob/main/src/asc2bin.c) is a utility that packs the 0/1 BLC bitstream in ASCII to a byte stream.
 Using this tool, the encoding `0010` for $\lambda x.x$ becomes only half a byte.
 The interpreter uni++ accepts lambda terms in the byte-packed BLC format, converted above using lam2bin and asc2bin.

+The output of `cat lambda-8cc.lam | bin/lam2bin` is available as [./bin/lambda-8cc.blc.zip](./bin/lambda-8cc.blc.zip).
+Note that this is different from the uppercase lambda-8cc.Blc after passing it to asc2bin.

 All in all, the conversion from lambda-8cc.lam to lambda-8cc.Blc is simply a transformation of notation for a format that's accepted by the interpreter uni++.